BatmiBoom/notes/sql/init.md

 ## MIGRATIONS

 A database migration is a set of changes to a relational database.
-In fact, the `ALTER TABLE` statements are examples of migrations!
+You can have as many migrations as needed as your requirements change over time.
+For example, one migration might create a new table, one might delete a column, and one might add 2 new columns.

 Migrations are helpful when transitioning from one state to another, fixing mistakes, or adapting a database to changes.

 Good migrations are _small_, _incremental_ and _reversible_ changes to a database.

 When writing reversible migrations, we use the terms `up` and `down` migrations.

-An `up` migration is simply the set of changes you want to make, like altering/removing/adding/editing a table in some way.
-A `down` migration includes the changes that would revert any of the `up` migration's changes.
+An `up` migration moves the state of the database from its current schema to the schema that you want.
+So, to get a "blank" database to the state it needs to be ready to run your application, you run all the "up" migrations.

+If something breaks, you can run one of the `down` migrations to revert the database to a previous state.
+"Down" migrations are also used if you need to reset a local testing database to a known state.

 ## SQL DATA TYPES